gausby/processes_presentation/README.md

 ```

 It recieved a `:DOWN`-message in its mailbox with information about which Pid failed and for what reason.

+Alternatively `Process.monitor/1` can be used to create the monitor on an already created process.
+It will return a monitor reference which can be stopped using `Process.demonitor/1`.

 Trapping failures